ADN-DevTech/3dsMax-OSL-Shaders/README.md

 This will be the repo to hold shared OSL shaders for 3ds Max.
 Note that 3ds Max neptune (currently in beta only) is the only version to support this standard.

-All shaders in this repository are under the MIT License - see [LICENCE.TXT](LICENCE.TXT)
+All shaders in this repository are under the MIT License - see [LICENSE.TXT](LICENSE.TXT)

 ## Layout of the repository